 The Associate qualification demonstrates your competence for a commercial or technical role.
 It is suitable for those with work-based experience or vocational qualifications.
 When you achieve this qualification, you will be able to use the designation AssocRICS.

-You must have 4 years’ relevant work experience.
+You must have a minimum of 4 years’ relevant work experience.
 However, certain qualifications can reduce the number of years’ experience required, as indicated in the table below.

 |Education||Work experience||RICS assessment|

 |No qualifications||4 years' relevant experience||Associate assessment + online ethics module|

 |Approved HND, HNC, NVQ3, BTEC or foundation degree||2 years’ relevant experience||Associate assessment + online ethics module|